Animadversio/GPT-Auto-Data-Analytics/WiP.md

     * [x] Jupyter notebook report
     * [x] PDF and HTML report
     * [ ] Post processing and filtering of report.
+    * [ ] **Bug fix**, if the loop in running in a terminal then the captured won't get the figure component! wont go to report!!
 * [ ] **Folder structure** Design file structure for storing analysis results.
     * [x] *reports* sub-directory
     * [x] notebook